HC Lokomotiv Varna

-Lokomotiv Metalex Bild is a Bulgarian handball team based in Varna.
+HC Lokomotiv Varna is a Bulgarian handball team based in Varna.
+Lokomotiv Metalex Bild has been a Champion of Bulgaria 11 times since the year 2000, which is the most of any Bulgarian club.
+They have also won the Bulgarian Cup 11 times.

 History

 Handball club Lokomotiv – Varna was established in 1963 with Mr. Georgi Velikov as a president of the club and its first coach the honoured master of sports Dimitar Nushev.
 Mr. Alexander Evtimov was elected as a president of Handball club "Lokomotiv Nadin" in 2003.
 Mrs. Rumyana Radusheva has been a president of Handball club "Lokomotiv Metalex Build" since 2004.

+They were the first Bulgarian champion in beach handball in 1997.

+Lokomotiv Varna currently holds the record for the longest unbeaten streak in the history of handball with 73 consecutive wins during period from June 4, 2016 till nowadays.